Us versus Them never works. Us versus Them is divisive and there is truth in the famous quote “United we stand, divided we fall.”

-(NOTE: Understand that an Us versus Them mentality is promoted by both parties.
+(NOTE: Understand that an Us versus Them mentality is promoted by both major political parties.
 Governor Chris Christie does a fine job in the state of New Jersey and seems quite sincere.
 This simply happens to be a video clip which demonstrates this mentality.
 Such clips can be found from both sides from nearly every politician today.
 The only real difference is that Governor Christie does not mince words and makes the attitude clearly known.)

 In this clip of Governor Christie, the GOP is told that they need to do certain things if they are to remain a relevant party.
 More than that, the good Governor reminds them that if they do not make the needed changes, they will not hold power.
-Indeed.
 Power.

-The Need for Power and Leadership
+The Need for Power in Leadership

 “Power tends to corrupt; absolute power tends to corrupt absolutely.”